SecurityRiskAdvisors/llmnr-sphinx/README.md

 ## Introduction
 This application operates by sending LLMNR queries to the local network attempting to identify if an attacker is running an LLMNR spoofer.

-It is designed to be run on a workstation network.
+It is designed to be run on a workstation network to which an attacker could have access.

 ```
 $ python llmnr_sphinx.py -h